cypreess/snipty/README.md

 ### Snippets with multiple files inside

-Some snippet sites like gist allows to define multiple files under single URL.
-Snipty handles this by creating a directory (rather than a `.py` module file) and places all snippet files under this directory.
+Some snippet sites - like gist - allows you to define multiple files under a single URL.
+Snipty handles this by creating a directory (rather than a `.py` module file) and places all snippet files inside this directory.

 Install snippets that have multiple files inside: